Last Update: November 18, 2024

 Explore your maximum potential with the AssaultRunner Pro Manual Treadmill’s unlimited potential.
 Its speed range is your speed range.

 Like any manual treadmill, the AssaultRunner Pro takes some getting used to.
 Running on a curved deck is a new experience for many runners, so take it easy at first.
-When you are ready, the AssaultRunner Pro is one of the easiest manual treadmills to sprint at maximum effort.
-The one caveat to this treadmill is that it works much better for midfoot/forefoot runners than runners who tend to land on their heels.
-If you are trying to switch up your form, this treadmill can help you with that, too.
+When you are ready, the AssaultRunner Pro is one of the easiest manual treadmills for sprinting.
+The one caveat is that it works much better for midfoot/forefoot runners than runners who land on their heels.

 If running isn’t your primary sport, this treadmill might be even better for you.
-Don’t get me wrong, it is great for runners, but if slow and steady isn’t your thing, this treadmill really shines during harder efforts and intervals.
-Motorized treadmills can interfere with your track workout with their restricting speeds or slow accelerations.
+Don’t get me wrong, it is great for runners, but if slow and steady isn’t your thing, this treadmill shines during harder efforts and intervals.
 The AssaultRunner Pro gives you control, so once you are in the groove, you can sprint, stride, or practice your acceleration all you want.

 + PROS